rbignon/offsplit/README.md

 ## How to create routes

-Routes are YAML files.
+Routes are YAML files stored in `routes/`.
 There is no editor, but you can create them easily.

 The structure is: